ChargePi/ChargePi-docs/docs/go-client/configuration.md

 - OCPP protocol version,
 - client current and target version for tracking updates,
 - display and input hardware settings for LCD, RFID/NFC reader and LEDs.

+The settings file can be in YAML or JSON format.

 The table represents attributes, their values and descriptions that require more attention and might not be self-explanatory.
 Some examples can have multiple possible values, if any are empty, they will be treated as disabled or